 openvas-setup

 This setup is completely automated, and you will get working and up-to-date OpenVAS installation once the installation is completed.
-You can take a small coffee break because this takes a bit of time to install.
+You can take a small coffee break because this takes a bit of time to install, as it downloads thousands of vulnerability signatures.

 During the configuration process, you will be given a password.
 Note it as it will be needed to access the Greenbone Security Assistant web interface.